Home » Medieval English Drama » Everyman in Performance

 The entrances of the Gifts of Nature further liven the stage movements and lighten the mood.

-Five Wits’ address and his talk with Knowledge slow the pace before Everyman confidently leads Knowledge and the Gifts of Nature on their pilgrimage.
-The journey that terrified an isolated Everyman in the play’s beginning has been reinterpreted, in part by a feature of performance that consistently equates actors’ movements on a crowded stage with safety.
+Five Wits’ address and his talk with Knowledge slow the pace before Everyman confidently leads Knowledge and the Gifts of Nature on their shared pilgrimage.
+The journey that terrified an isolated Everyman in the play’s beginning has been reinterpreted, partly by a feature of performance that consistently equates actors’ movements on a crowded stage with safety.

 The soundest base for appreciating the expert stagecraft of Everyman is witnessing a production that does justice to the script.
 Such an appreciation can be arrived at more abstractly by comparing and contrasting Everyman with other moralities also performed in the late Middle Ages.
 The playwright does not court the audience with robust comic techniques, such as those relied on by interludes staged indoors.
 Nor are there elaborate props or stage effects, as in other plays written for multiple stages.
-Everyman abandons gimmickry and spectacle in favour of a subtler and more effective dramaturgy.
+Everyman replaces gimmickry and spectacle with a subtler and more effective dramaturgy.

 Works Cited